-Many concerns are the responsibility of local educational agencies (LEAs), including hiring and evaluation of staff, classroom assignments, pupil advancement and retention, selection/provision of textbooks and materials, pupil discipline, provision of core curricula subjects, facilities, graduation requirements, homework policies and practices, use of general education funds, and dress codes and school uniforms.
+Many concerns are the responsibility of local educational agencies (LEAs), including the hiring and evaluation of staff, employee relations, selection/provision of textbooks and materials, pupil discipline, provision of core curricula subjects, homework policies and practices, and dress codes and school uniforms.
 Every county office of education, district, and charter school governing board are required to have established local complaint policies that describe the procedures that must be followed to resolve complaints.
 Copies of complaint policies and procedures are available at county offices of education, district offices, or charter school offices.
 Many LEAs post their policies and procedures on their Web sites.

 Uniform Complaint Procedures

 Some matters lie within the Uniform Complaint Procedures (UCP) scope.
 Federal and state laws and regulations specify which programs and issues do.
 Not all complaints are within the scope of the UCP, even if they involve alleged violations of law.
-The issues that may involve filing a complaint under the UCP are found in various state and federal programs that use categorical funds such as Adult Education, After School Education and Safety, Agricultural Vocational Education, American Indian Education Centers, American Indian Early Childhood Education, Career Technical Education, Child Care and Development, Consolidated Categorical Aid, Foster Youth Services, Local Control Funding Formula and Local Control Accountability Plans, Migrant Education, Nutrition Services, Regional Occupational Centers, School Facilities, Special Education, Tobacco-Use Prevention Education, and Unlawful Pupil Fees.
+The issues that may involve filing a complaint under the UCP can be found in the UCP Pamphlet below.

 What is a complaint?

 A Williams Complaint, another type of UCP complaint, regards instructional materials, emergency or urgent facilities conditions that pose a threat to the health and safety of pupils, and teacher vacancy or misassignment and may be filed anonymously.
-LEAs shall have a complaint form available for these types of complaints, but will not reject a complaint if the form is not used as long as the complaint is submitted in writing.
+Williams Complaints are filed with the principal, or their designee, of the school in which the complaint arises.
+Schools have complaint forms available for these types of complaints, but will not reject a complaint if the form is not used as long as the complaint is submitted in writing.